 This red hair with purple highlights was custom formulated by stylist Sherry Flack of Troy, OH.

-“It features a natural coppery auburn hair color with purple peekaboos that add some sparkle while staying true to the different levels of spicy copper tones,” notes Flack.
-“Add curls if you want to melt the copper with purple waves.”
+“It features a natural coppery auburn hair color with purple peekaboos that add some sparkle while staying true to the different spicy copper tones,” notes Flack.
+“Add curls to melt the copper with purple waves.”

-If you’re considering red copper and purple have a consultation first with your stylist.
-Fashion colors like this purple aren’t expected to last long.
-Your colorist should lay out a game plan to help you maintain the health and vibrancy with home care.
+Consult your stylist first if you’re considering red, copper, and purple.
+Fashion colors like this purple are expected to last only a short time.
+Your colorist should devise a game plan to help you maintain health and vibrancy with home care.

 #21: Lilac Highlights on Long Fine Hair

 “These accents could be described as lilac, pastel purple highlights.
 Pastel colors bring life to plain blonde hair.
-Also, if you have fine hair, give it a try,” says master hair artist Daisy Englander of NYC.
+Also, if you have fine hair, try it,” says master hair artist Daisy Englander of NYC.

-To achieve this color, Englander explains, “start by highlighting hair with balayage and foil highlights to achieve a nice platinum blonde.
-If you want this color, you’d need to be very blonde/platinum first.
+To achieve this color, Englander explains, “Start by highlighting hair with balayage and foil highlights to achieve a nice platinum blonde.
+If you want this color, you must first be very blonde/platinum.
 Use a bond reinforcement to protect your hair throughout the lifting process.
-You want to go slow and steady with blondes as their hair tends to be more fragile.
+You want to go slow and steady with blondes, as their hair tends to be more fragile.
 Use Manic Panic Professional to create the pastel shade.”

-Opt for these lilac highlights if you’re open to trying a pastel purple.
+Opt for these lilac highlights if you want to try a pastel purple.
 It’s more of a vibrant/vivid shade like purple.

 First things first!
 You need to be platinum blonde to get this type of color!
-Think of applying purple to a white piece of paper, you’ll see its true pigment right?
-Now picture applying purple to a yellow or maybe an orange pieces of paper. you won’t see the purple as much.
+Think of applying purple to a white piece of paper; you’ll see its true pigment, right?
+Now picture applying purple to a yellow or maybe an orange piece of paper.
+You won’t see the purple as much.

-So, in theory, the lighter your hair is the more you’ll see that color.
-If you want these light highlights and your hair is not light enough you might want to go with a darker purple shade instead until you work your way up to a lighter blonde.
+So, the lighter your hair is, the more you’ll see that color.
+If you want these light highlights and your hair is not light enough, you might want to use a darker purple shade instead until you work your way up to a lighter blonde.

 #22: Metallic Purple Highlights

 These metallic purple highlights are a natural twist on fantasy hair color.
-Add suble streaks of a violet metallic tone to your hair to enhancing what you already have.
+Add subtle streaks of a violet metallic tone to your hair to enhance what you already have.

-Hairstylist Wessam Shafek of Arlington Heights, IL is the inspiration behind these metallic highlights.
+Hairstylist Wessam Shafek of Arlington Heights, IL, inspires these metallic highlights.

 “The main thing to achieve these tones of blonde and purple is to have natural light or pre-lightened hair,” explains Shafek.
-“In order to have the pastel or metallic shade of violet, the hair has to be light enough for the soft violet shade hair to grab on.
-With these types of colors, a sulfate-free color sage shampoo and conditioner is a must to have the longevity of the color.
+“To have the pastel or metallic shade of violet, the hair has to be light enough for the soft violet shade hair to grab on.
+With these types of colors, a sulfate-free color sage shampoo and conditioner is a must to have longevity of the color.
 Also, wash your hair in cool water.”

-As far as heat styling, Shafek says you have to keep the temperature low!
-The higher the heat the faster the color will fade out.
+Regarding heat styling, Shafek says you have to keep the temperature low!
+The higher the heat, the faster the color will fade out.
 High heat expands the color molecule!

 #23: Silver Hair + Purple Highlights

-“This silver hair + purple highlights states that it’s very wearable even in a professional environment with a pop of color,” says hair artist Yasuko Suzuki of Sunnyvale, CA. “With the natural roots blending into both silver and purple, it allows different arrangements for various occasions for colorful hair.”
+“This silver hair + purple highlights states that it’s very wearable even in a professional environment with a pop of color,” says hair artist Yasuko Suzuki of Sunnyvale, CA. “The natural roots blending into silver and purple allows different arrangements for various occasions for colorful hair.”

 Purple highlights will work on any woman who doesn’t mind standing out!
 However, getting to this color does take a lot of maintenance to get used to.